xcela/Exocore/_pages/index.md

 This has been designed to be as easy as possible to launch onto a live host at no-charge, through hosting on Github Pages and site serving through Netlify.
 Files can be accessed and edited from anywhere through Github and will be automatically updated live on the site.

-With only a [Github account](https://github.com/join), you can use our [One-click Installation](https://app.netlify.com/start/deploy?repository=https://github.com/xcela/exocore) to go live in minutes.
+With a [Github account](https://github.com/join), you can use our [One-click Installation](https://app.netlify.com/start/deploy?repository=https://github.com/xcela/exocore) to go live in minutes.
 Follow the [Step by step guide](step-by-step-tutorial) if you need handholding.

 ## License